csbanon/cache-simulator/README.md

 Note: To use these files, download them and move them to the same directory as CacheSimulator.java.

 ## Build Instructions
-1. Download CacheSimulator.java.
+1. Download `CacheSimulator.java`.
-2. Download the MiniFE and/or XSBench memory access list files.
+2. Download the `MiniFE.t` and/or `XSBench.t` memory access list files.
 3. Place them all in the same folder.
-4. Compile CacheSimulator.java in your terminal, using the following instruction:
+4. Compile `CacheSimulator.java` in your terminal, using the following instruction:

     `javac CacheSimulator.java`